joshed-io/scrappit-js/README.md

 Scrapps are self-contained JavaScript programs that execute within existing web pages (or any JS runtime for that matter).
 They are used to build and modify interfaces - including the interface at [http://scrappit.org](http://scrappit.org).

 In this way, scrapps are kinda like userscripts, bookmarklets, or extensions.
-And sometimes the goal is similar - to *add custom awesome to web sites*.
+And sometimes the goal is similar - to customize user interfaces.

 **However, there are a few key differences between scrappit.js and existing technologies:**

 *   scrappit.js does not depend on any browser or extension-specific API's - it's 100% vanilla JavaScript.
-*   scrappit.js acknowledges and orchestrates the running of many scrapps on a page at a time.
-This allows you to run many different scrapps on each page while maintaining stability.
+*   scrappit.js orchestrates the running of many scrapps on a page at a time, keeping containment and stability.
 *   Scrapps are plain old JavaScript objects.
 Scrapps express metadata and behaviors via their properties.

         var myScrapp = { name: "Unicorn List Bullets", launch : function() { ... } }